This policy on student conduct has been adopted to comply with Education Law § 6450 for the maintenance of public order on college campuses.

 9.1.
-There are several recognized and approved student organizations at Teachers College in any academic year.
+There are several recognized and approved student organizations at TC in any academic year.
 To assume a student leadership role in any student organization, a student, as defined above, must be enrolled in a degree program and must be in good academic and conduct standing.

 9.2.
 The Vice Provost for Student Affairs has the authority to restrict any student from membership in a student organization for academic or general misconduct.

 9.3.
-Student organizations are collectively responsible for any action committed by members on behalf of the organization that violates Teachers College policy.
-Disciplinary action against student organizations is separate from action taken against individuals.
-Facts of an incident may necessitate action against both a student organization and the individual members of that organization who were found to have violated Teachers College policy.
+Student organizations are collectively responsible for any action committed by members on behalf of the organization that violates TC policy.
+Disciplinary action against student organizations is separate from actions taken against individuals.
+An incident may necessitate action against both a student organization and the individual members of that organization who were found to have violated TC policy.
 Disciplinary sanctions against a student organization may include but are not limited to, the dissolution of the student organization.